gruntwork-io/docs/docs/foundations/iac-foundations/labels-tags.md

 #### Global overrides

-Finally, you can add support using Terragrunt for overriding the tags on all resources globally.
+Finally, you can use Terragrunt to override the tags on all resources globally.
 This way, you don't have to add a `tags` input variable to every single module and every single resource within that module.

 ```hcl
 locals {